Want To Save More? Start Tracking Your Spending With These 5 Best Practices

 Choose the Right Tool for the Job

-That’s exciting, but it also means there’s probably going to be some trial and error along the way; expect to switch things up when they don’t work out and don’t view it as a setback.
+That’s exciting, but it also means there will probably be some trial and error along the way; expect to switch things up when they don’t work out, and don’t view it as a setback.

 Categorize Your Spending

-You should categorize your expenses once you have chosen your tool for tracking.
-Organize your spending into categories like housing, groceries, transport, entertainment and savings.
-Breaking it down like this helps you visualize where your money is going and pinpoints where you might be overspending.
+You should categorize your expenses once you have chosen a tracking tool.
+Organize your spending into categories such as housing, groceries, transportation, entertainment, and savings.
+Breaking it down like this helps you visualize where your money goes and pinpoint where you might be overspending.

 Be Consistent With Your Tracking

-If you go the everyday route, just spend a bit of time entering expenses from yesterday or setting up automated payments, which you know will come out of your account.
-But if you’re doing weekly, this is also an excellent opportunity to review the week, keep you accountable, and see if there’s any spending trends you should be aware of.
+If you go the everyday route, just spend a bit of time entering yesterday’s expenses or setting up automated payments that will come out of your account.
+But if you’re doing weekly, this is also an excellent opportunity to review the week, keep you accountable, and see if there are any spending trends you should be aware of.

 Celebrate Yourself